roderickmackenzie/matlab_robot_buggy/WS1/worksheet_1.md

 |  Camera holder | x1  |
 |  Camera+ribbon cable | x1  |

+It should also contain the following number of bolts and nuts:

 |  Item              |  Number  |
 | ------------------ | -------- |